Exploring the Exciting Features of iOS 26: What You Need to Know

 6. Photos App Enhancements

-The Photos app has reverted to a more traditional layout, with separate tabs for Library and Collections, making it easier to find your favorite memories.
+The Photos app brings back a more traditional layout, with the command bar at the bottom of the screen and separate Library and Collections shortcuts, making it easier to find your favorite memories2.

 7. Camera App Improvements

-Navigating the Camera app has become more intuitive, with buttons and menus conveniently positioned for quick access.
-A new feature even alerts you if your lens needs cleaning—handy for those who may overlook it!
+Navigating the Camera app has become more intuitive, with prominent Photo and Video buttons and an expandable menu for additional modes.
+A new Lens Cleaning Hints feature even alerts you when your lens may be smudged or dirty2.

 8. Communication Safety in FaceTime